robertmartin8/ReasonableDeviations/_posts/2023-02-05-gpt-for-second-brain.md

 Best of all, with `click.launch(link)` one can actually launch Obsidian, though it took some effort to get the link in the right format.

-Firstly, I installed the Advanced URI extension in Obsidian, which allows you to link to text blocks within notes rather than just the note itself.
+Firstly, I installed the Advanced URI extension in Obsidian, which allows you to link to text blocks within notes rather than just the note itself (a URI is like a URL but can link to things other than web pages).
 I then reverse-engineered the format of the URI string, allowing me to convert my `(note_title, chapter_title)` pairs (which also keys the dataframe of embeddings vectors) into a proper URI.
-In the CLI, when I enter the note index and <enter>, the URI is built and passed to `click.launch` which opens Obsidian.
+In the CLI, when I enter the note index, the URI is built and passed to `click.launch` which opens Obsidian.

 ## Next steps